-- sPHENIX technologies rapidly evolving at the time of proposal - 1. sPHENIX DAQ will be ready in early 2023 - ➤ Parallelize development in early stage to be ready for final deployment - 2.
-Fabricate more FELIX boards later - The AI core logic will be implemented on VC709 which is the FELIX protoboard (share similar resources and is supported)
+- A lot of sPHENIX technologies under rapid development at the time of proposal - 1. sPHENIX DAQ will be ready in early 2023 - ➤ Parallelize development in early stage to be ready for final deployment - 2.
+More FELIX boards available later - The AI core logic will be implemented on VC709 which is the FELIX protoboard (share similar resources and is supported)